kuanslove/viewpointslider/README.md

 	[3] And the way how it works:
 		this directive accept
-		1. an dataset array as the whole range of the slider ( !!! currently it only deal with string/number array ),
+		1. an dataset array as the whole range of the slider ( !!! currently it only deal with string/number array, I am just lazy, cos my use case is like slide to choose diff months ),
 		2. an range array as handler positon indicator

 		and the drag/auto-play operation will change the value inside the range array will as action feedback, so you